 Head over to the Airstream website to find out what the MSRP is for the models you looked at.
 Keep in mind options can change prices a fair bit.
 Google for other’s selling the same trailer and see what they list it for.
 If you are dealer shopping, stick to dealer offers for comparison.
 Make note of the best prices you find and where they are offered.
-The rule of thumb is you are looking to get from 20%-30% off the MSRP.
 Pretty much no dealer is listing their bottom price on the trailer sticker or online.

 Prepare for Negotiations